umegbewe/linux-kernel-development/README.md

 ### Kmod [Read more](https://man7.org/linux/man-pages/man8/kmod.8.html)
 kmod is a multi-call binary which implements the programs used to control Linux Kernel modules.
 Linux distributions use modules in order to load only the needed driver for the system based on the hardware present, instead of building all possible drivers in the kernel to one large chunk.

-These are the basic packages required, you can find others [here](https://www.kernel.org/doc/html/latest/process/changes.html) or run the ``check.sh`` script to check and install the necessary package required for your distribution
+**These are the basic packages required, you can find others [here](https://www.kernel.org/doc/html/latest/process/changes.html) or run the ``check.sh`` script to check and install the necessary package required to compile Linux Kernels for your distribution**